minkaotic/front-end-notes/Javascript-and-the-DOM.md

 ```

 ### const & let in JavaScript
+`const` is your first / best option when declaring variables in JavaScript, as it avoids re-assignment bugs.
+Use `let` only if you have an explicit need to re-assign a given variable.
+Note some quirks of `const`, `let` and `var` below:

 Whilst **`const`** prevents a variable from being *re-assigned*, it does not prevent complex data types like arrays and objects from being *modified*.
 The following code will not error:
 ```javascript
 const days = ['Monday'];